Royal Canin Breed-Specific Puppy Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the corn and wheat gluten meals, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal and wheat gluten, this looks like the profile of a kibble containing a below-average amount of meat.

-Royal Canin Breed-Specific Puppy is a plant-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3 stars.
+Royal Canin Breed-Specific Puppy is a plant-based dry dog food using a below-average amount of chicken by-product meal as its main source of animal protein, thus earning the brand 2.5 stars.